 Inbreeding Effects On Dog Fertility

-One of the most forgotten factors in the size of a puppy litter is the influence of a high coefficient of inbreeding for this particular litter.
+One of the most forgotten factors affecting the size of a puppy litter is the influence of a high coefficient of inbreeding.

-The Institute of Canine Biology published a chart illustrating data taken from the litter size of six particular breeds of dogs from the records of the Swedish Kennel Club: English Springer Spaniel, Golden Retriever, Labrador Retriever, German Shepherd, Finnish Hound, and the Swedish Elkhound.
+The Institute of Canine Biology published a chart illustrating the comparison of data taken from the litter size of six particular breeds of dogs from the records of the Swedish Kennel Club: English Springer Spaniel, Golden Retriever, Labrador Retriever, German Shepherd, Finnish Hound, and the Swedish Elkhound.

-Although the results are relative, it clearly shows that the most inbred the puppies are, the smallest the puppy count will be.
+Although the results are relative, it clearly shows that the more inbred the puppies are, the smaller the puppy count will be.
 Usually, when a dog breeder uses a close inbreeding or linebreeding, it is to fix some desired traits but the price to pay is a much smaller litter.

 The breed of the dog makes a huge difference in litter size.
-Generally, it is known that the smaller the breed the smaller the litter size and same goes for larger breeds, larger the breed larger the litter.
+Generally, it is known that the smaller the breed the smaller the litter size and the same goes for larger breeds, larger the breed larger the litter.

-For example, spaniels and retrievers usually have anywhere from 4 to 8 puppies at a time while on the other hand, smaller dogs such as a terrier can only have two maybe three in a litter.
+For example, Spaniels and retrievers usually have anywhere from four to eight puppies at a time while on the other hand, while smaller dogs such as a Terriers can only have two maybe three in a litter.

 Age of the Bitch

 The female’s age is a major point in determining the size of a puppy litter, and this is factual.
-Usually, dogs under the age of seven will have smaller litters than those that are of old age – but they should never be bred so early anyway.
-The very first litter no matter the age will usually be smaller than the others to come.
+Usually, dogs under the age of seven will have smaller litters than those that are of old age – but they should never be bred too early or too old.
+The very first litter, no matter the age, will usually be smaller than the others to come.

-If a female is not bred until after the age of 5, she may have smaller litters in terms of puppy count.
+If a female is not bred until after the age of 5, she may have smaller litters permanently in terms of puppy count.
 If she was bred earlier than 5 years then she will probably have a slightly larger litter size.
 Dogs who are between 2 and 5 years usually make the largest litters.